-Use the stairs instead of the office lift and do some desk exercises to keep you energised throughout the day.
-If you can, take a walk on your lunch break to your local park — walking in nature has been found to decrease neural activity in the subgenual prefrontal cortex, the part of the brain active during rumination (or repetitive thought focused on negative emotions).
+Use the stairs instead of the office lift and do some desk exercises or office yoga to keep you energized throughout the day.
+If you can, take a walk on your lunch break to your local park — walking in nature has been found to decrease neural activity in the sub-genual prefrontal cortex, the part of the brain active during rumination (or repetitive thought focused on negative emotions).

 Some of us usually feel more productive at mid-afternoon and spend the morning (while still trying to wake up) completing easier tasks.
 When you’re feeling exhausted, you’ll most likely just feel even more tired by the afternoon.
 Therefore, you should complete your important tasks in the morning (after your coffee boost) and save the easy tasks that require little brainpower for the end of the day.

 It’s easy to forget about drinking when you’re busy, but dehydration saps your concentration, so make sure you’re drinking plenty of water throughout the day.
 Keep a big bottle of water on your desk and take small sips in between tasks to make sure you’re drinking enough.
 As our bodies are made up of 60% water, we should consume around 6–8 glasses of water per day.